Lectures on LHC Physics: QCD

 Aside from such technical details all merging schemes are conceptually similar enough that we should expect them to reproduce each others' results, and they largely do.
-But the devil is in the details, so experiment will tell which scheme as part of which event generator produces the most usable results to understand LHC data.
+But the devil is in the details, so experiment tells us which scheme as part of which event generator produces the most usable results for a given LHC measurement.

 To summarize, we can use the CKKW and MLM schemes to first combine $n$-jet events with variable $n$ and then consistently add the parton shower.
 In other words, we can for example simulate $Z+n$~jets production at the LHC to arbitrarily large numbers of jets, limited only by computational resources and the physical argument that at some point any additional jet radiation will be described by the parton shower.
 This combination will describe all jets correctly over the entire collinear and hard phase space.
 In Figure~\ref{fig:qcd_madgraph} we show the number of jets expected to be produced in association with a pair of top quarks and a pair of heavy new states at the LHC.
-The details of these heavy scalar gluons are secondary for the basic features of these distributions, the only parameter which matters is their mass, \ie the hard scale of the process which sets the factorization scale and defines the upper limit of collinearly enhanced initial-state radiation.
+The details of these heavy scalar gluons are secondary for the basic features of these distributions.
+The only parameter which matters is their mass serving as the hard scale of the process, setting the factorization scale, and defining the upper limit of collinearly enhanced initial--state radiation.
 We see that heavy states come with many jets radiated at $p_T \lesssim 30$~GeV, where most of these jets vanish once we require transverse momenta of at least 100~GeV.
-This figure tells us that an analysis which asks for a reconstruction of two $W$ decay jets may well be swamped by combinatorics .
+This figure tells us that an analysis which asks for a reconstruction of two $W$-decay jets may well be swamped by combinatorics .